Find Trade Colleges

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $333.

-Western Carolina University did quite well in this year’s ranking of the most popular places for construction engineering technology students to get a bachelor’s degree.
-It came in at #8 on the list.
-WCU is a fairly large public school located in the town of Cullowhee.
+With a ranking of #8, Western Carolina University did quite well on this year’s most popular schools for construction engineering technology students working on their bachelor’s degree.
+WCU is a large public school located in the town of Cullowhee.

 Of the 43 students majoring in construction engineering tech at WCU, 95% are male and 5% are female.